-Joan Timeche and Joseph P. Kalt and Miriam Jorgensen share two stories of constitutional reform processes undertaken by Native nations and discuss what factors spurred or impeded the ultimate success of those efforts.
+Joan Timeche and Joseph P. Kalt share two stories of constitutional reform processes undertaken by Native nations and discuss what factors spurred or impeded the ultimate success of those efforts.

 Kalt, Joseph P. "The Process of Constitutional Reform: Key Issues and Cases to Consider."
 Tribal Constitutions seminar.
 Native Nations Institute for Leadership, Management, and Policy, University of Arizona.
 Tucson, Arizona.
 May 2, 2012.
 Presentation.